Linking Verbs

 (“were” links the subject “parents” to the word “fans”)

-Long-Form Video: Linking Verbs
+Long-Form Videos: Linking Verbs

 Long-form instructional video lessons allow students to engage with grammar concepts in more depth and detail.